kobi-s/hasher-cli/README.md

 ```
 alias hasher="node /path/to/this/repo/hasher.js"
 ```
-Configure your Ha$h3r CLI by runing `hasher config` and follow the instractuions
+Configure your Ha$h3r CLI by runing `hasher config` and follow the instructions